-From there you can explore the surrounding neighborhood of Skala, aka. the Old Turkish Quarter.
-While considerably smaller than the more modern downtown area, Skala will show you what Cyprus traditionally looked like.
-This part of the city has been quite rundown for the last few decades, but the old-fashioned, white-washed houses are starting to see some restoration.
+After your visit to the church, you can explore the surrounding neighborhood of Skala, the Old Turkish Quarter.
+While considerably smaller than the more modern downtown area, Skala will show you what Cyprus historically looked like.
+This part of the city has been quite rundown for the last few decades, but the old-fashioned, whitewashed houses are starting to see some restoration.

-While you’ll find many ceramic shops in the backstreets of Skala, one of the main attractions is the Djami Kebir Mosque, at the quarter’s northern end.
-This pretty mosque surrounded by palm trees is possibly the first Ottoman mosque in Cyprus and was converted from a Catholic church in the 16th century.
+While you’ll find many ceramic shops in the backstreets of Skala, one of the main attractions is the Djami Kebir Mosque at the quarter’s northern end.
+This pretty temple surrounded by palm trees is possibly the first Ottoman mosque in Cyprus, having been converted from a Catholic church in the 16th century.

-At the northern end of the city center lies the open-air ruins of Ancient Kition.
-These ancient ruins are what remains of Kition, a city built by the Greeks in the 13th century B.C. in present-day Larnaca.
-On a visit to the archaeological site you can learn a little about this period in the island’s history, and see the outlines of various buildings.
-The most important remains are the stone remains of the Temple of Aphrodite-Astarte, although there are also ruins of homes, tombs, and a necropolis.
+At the northern end of the city center lie the open-air ruins of Kition, a city built by the Greeks in the 13th century B.C.
+On a visit to the archaeological site, you can learn a little about this period in the island’s history and see the outlines of various buildings.
+The most important remains are those of the Temple of Aphrodite-Astarte, but there are also ruins of homes, tombs, and a necropolis.

 Hala Sultan Tekke

-West of the city center lies the last historic landmark in Larnaca for the day, the Kamares Aqueduct.
-This massive aqueduct was built by the Ottomans in 1747 to provide Larnaca with fresh water and still stands proudly to this day.
-Standing in a green field, there are around 33 arches of this impressive structure intact, making for quite a sight indeed.
+West of the city center lies the last historic landmark in Larnaca for the day, Kamares Aqueduct.
+Built by the Ottomans in 1747 to provide Larnaca with fresh water, this massive aqueduct still stands proudly in a green field.
+Around 33 arches of the structure are intact, making it an impressive sight indeed.

 Have More Than 24 Hours in Larnaca?

-Just because you’ve made your way around most of the main sights in Larnaca doesn’t mean you can’t spend longer in the city.
-With more than 24 hours in Larnaca you can choose to either take it easy at the beach and bars, or get out and explore more of Cyprus.
-If the latter sounds more appealing, here are just a few of your options for places to visit that are easily accessible when staying in Larnaca.
+Just because you’ve made your way around the main sights in Larnaca doesn’t mean you can’t spend longer in the city.
+With more than 24 hours in Larnaca, you can either take it easy at the beach and bars or explore more of Cyprus.
+In case the latter sounds more appealing, here are a few nice places to visit that are easily accessible from Larnaca.

-From Larnaca, the most obvious place to visit is the divided capital city of Nicosia.
-With parts of its Old Town both in the Republic of Cyprus and Northern Cyprus, you’re able to see the two sides of this island in one place.
-Venturing through the massive Venetian walls that surround the Old Town, wander its maze of narrow streets taking in the mix of modern and colonial buildings and cafe culture.
+The most obvious place to visit from Larnaca is the divided capital city of Nicosia.
+With parts of its Old Town both in the Republic of Cyprus and Northern Cyprus, you can see the two sides of this island in one place.
+Venturing through the massive Venetian walls that surround the Old Town, wander its maze of narrow streets, taking in the mix of modern and colonial buildings and cafe culture.

-Sooner or later you’ll bump into the Green Line, the makeshift border that carves through Nicosia.
-Take this as a prompt to cross the border at the Ledra Street Border Crossing and see the Turkish side in Northern Cyprus.
-While there, make sure to find your way through the bazaar and visit the Büyük Han, a beautiful caravanserai.
-Having explored to your satisfaction, return across the border and find the Cyprus Museum, a well-regarded archaeological museum full of the island’s history.
+Sooner or later, you’ll bump into the Green Line, the makeshift border that carves through Nicosia.
+Take this as a prompt to cross the border at the Ledra Street Crossing Point and see Nicosia’s Turkish side in Northern Cyprus.
+While there, find your way through the bazaar and visit Büyük Han, a beautiful caravanserai.
+Once you’ve explored to your satisfaction, go back across the border and find the Cyprus Museum, an extensive archaeological museum of the island’s history.

 2. Pano Lefkara

-Another of the popular Larnaca day trips is to visit the quaint hinterland village of Pano Lefkara.
-While Lefkara is best known as the heart of Cyprus’ lace trade, a visit there is about so much more than just visiting lace shops.
-The village is full of grand mansions and traditional homes lining its narrow cobblestone streets, offering a very different atmosphere to that of Larnaca.
+Another popular Larnaca day trip is the quaint hinterland village of Pano Lefkara.
+While Lefkara is best known as the heart of Cyprus’ lace trade, a visit there is so much more than just lace shops.
+The village is full of grand mansions and traditional homes lining its narrow cobblestone streets, offering a very different atmosphere from that of Larnaca.

-You could simply spend your time just wandering around aimlessly and it would be a day well spent.
-You should though find your way through the meandering lanes and alleys to the Lefkara Local Museum.
-There you’ll learn about the village’s detailed history and what local life was like there.
-Another important local sight to see is the Church of Archangelos Michael just outside the village, which features icon paintings from the 12th century.
+You could spend your time here just wandering aimlessly, and it would be a day well spent.
+However, you should find your way through the meandering lanes and alleys to the Lefkara Local Museum of Traditional Embroidery and Silversmiths.
+There you’ll learn about the village’s history and what traditional local life was like.
+Another important local sight is the Archangelos Michael Church just outside the village, which features icon paintings from the 12th century.

 3. Cape Greco

-One last option for places to visit from Larnaca is Cape Greco out on the island’s east coast.
-Located just past the party town of Ayia Napa, this peninsula is known for its jagged cliffs that are peppered with sea caves, and the crystal clear water below them.
-Once you reach the cape, there are walking trails that take you through Cape Greco National Forest Park and bring you to its signature coastline.
+One last option for places to visit from Larnaca is Cape Greco, out on the island’s east coast.
+Located just past the party town of Ayia Napa, this peninsula is known for its jagged cliffs peppered with sea caves and the crystal-clear water below them.
+Once you reach the cape, walking trails can take you through Cape Greco National Forest Park to its signature coastline.

 Along the coastline of Cape Greco are various landmarks that break up the fantastic views of the water below.
-Taking the eastern trail you’ll pass the cute little Ayioi Anargiroi Church, then the Kamara Tou Koraka Stone Arch and the stunning Blue Lagoon.
-And while there is the Cape Greco Lighthouse all the way out on the peninsula, it really is the Cape Greco Sea Caves that are the main attraction here.
-On your way back to Larnaca, you may want to stop in at Ayia Napa to see the gorgeous Venetian Monastery of Ayia Napa.
+Taking the eastern trail, you’ll pass the cute little Agioi Anargyroi Church, then the natural stone Kamara tou Koraka Bridge and the stunning Blue Lagoon.
+While there is the Cape Greco Lighthouse all the way out on the peninsula, the Ayia Napa Sea Caves are the main attraction here.
+On your way out, you may want to stop in town to see the gorgeous Venetian Ayia Napa Monastery.

-As you can see, 1 day in Larnaca is all you really need to see the main tourist attractions around town.
-Any time you have left over can then go towards relaxing and having fun by the beach.
+As you can see, one day in Larnaca is all you really need to see the main tourist attractions around town.
+Any time you have left over can go toward relaxing and having fun at the beach.